 Find out about European Cooperations of the Max Planck Society e.g. with France and Spain and European Research Area programmes here.

-The regional EU-office Bavaria is located at the Max Planck Institute of Quantum Optics.
-It assists scientists of Max-Planck-Institutes belonging to the Bavarian cluster such as the MPA in preparing and managing EU-funded programs and projects
+The regional EU Office Bavaria is located at the Max Planck Institute of Quantum Optics.
+It assists scientists of Max Planck Institutes belonging to the Bavarian cluster in preparing project proposals and managing EU-funded projects by

 Fast Track, the top-flight, intensive education program of the Robert Bosch Stiftung, is offering 20 outstanding female postdocs an unrivaled opportunity.
 Working together with you, we will develop your skills and abilities in a series of intensive seminars over several days, smoothing your path to a leadership position in research